 - For the MBA program, you're required to take the GMAT.
 In order to be a competitive applicant, your score must be 600 or higher.
 Your GPA also needs to be 3.5 or higher. - For the MS program, in order to be a competitive applicant, you need an SAT score of 1650 or higher or a GMAT score of 550 or higher.
-Your GPA also needs to be 3.2 or higher. - For both the MS and the MBA program, you also need some sort of internship experience.
-For more information on the latter, you may contact Prof. Rosa Romeo (ProfRosaRomeo@aol.com), the Director of the Dual Degree program and the Undergraduate Accounting Program,
+Your GPA also needs to be 3.2 or higher.
+Note: SAT scores will no longer be considered in the admission process, beginning with students applying for 2016 admission to GBA.
+Students will be required to take the GMATs, and meet the indicated criteria as outlined by GBA. - For both the MS and the MBA program, you also need some sort of internship experience.
+For more information on the latter, you may contact Tara Naughton (tnaughton2@fordham.edu), the Director of the Dual Degree program and the Undergraduate Accounting Program.